rust-skia/rust-skia/README.md

 For situations in which Skia does not build or needs to be configured differently, we support some customization support in `skia-bindings/build.rs`.
 For more details about how to customize Skia builds, take a look at the [README of the skia-bindings package](skia-bindings/README.md).

+Note that official crate packages _will_ try to download prebuilt binaries from [skia-binaries](<https://github.com/rust-skia/skia-binaries/releases>) if the platform matches with one of our images we test our builds with.
+If the download fails, a full build of Skia is triggered.

 ### Feature `vulkan`

 Vulkan support can be enabled by setting the Cargo feature `default = ["vulkan"]` in `skia-safe/Cargo.toml`, which will cause a rebuild of Skia.
 To render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.